-Open Source Seeds
+How Open Source Seeds Can Increase Food Security

 Keeping Seeds in the Public Domain

-Even as local food movements bloom like flowers across North America, their initiatives for community control over food face a nearly invisible threat from multinational seed patent holders like Monsanto and DuPont—the loss of public domain seed.
-In response to this threat, a group of concerned scientists, plant breeders and seed growers have launched a new model, the Open Source Seed Initiative (OSSI), to keep seeds as a common resource for humanity.
+In response to this threat, a group of concerned scientists, plant breeders and seed growers launched the Open Source Seed Initiative (OSSI), to keep seeds as a common resource for all.
+Inspired by the open source software movement, the Open Source Seed Initiative seeks to ensure four freedoms:

 During the 19th century, governments in North America searched the world for new crop varieties to release into the public domain and thereby strengthen their agriculture.
-This tradition continued in the 20th century as almost all major new crop varieties were created and developed by publicly funded agricultural institutions.
+This tradition continued in the 20th century, as almost all major new crop varieties were created and developed by publicly funded agricultural institutions.
 The private sector consisted of numerous small seed companies that acquired and repackaged seeds developed in the public domain.

-Hybrids, Patents and a Changed Agriculture
+Hybrids, Patents, and a Changed Agriculture

 This template changed in the 1930s with the development of hybrid seeds, the first major form of proprietary seed production.
 In some plant species such as corn, inbreeding allows the concentration of favourable genetic characteristics, although generally at a cost of plant vigour.
 When two inbred lines with desirable characteristics are crossed, the favourable characteristics show up in the first generation along with increased general vigour.
-These qualities disappear in succeeding generations.
+These qualities disappear in later generations.
 If you want to continue to grow the successful variety, you have to acquire the first generation (F1) seed from the hybrid grower.

 The development of hybrids coincided with the industrialization, concentration, and standardization of agriculture after World War II.
 To increase yields, private companies bred plants to optimize them for machine harvesting and long-distance transport.
 As corporations took over family farms, they saturated North American agriculture with a limited group of profitable seed varieties, resulting in a major loss of genetic diversity.
 Seed prices rose and monoculture farming became increasingly dependent on fertilizers and insecticides, which pollute the environment.